All Episodes

 So what can I say?

-So this was embarrassing, but nothing will happen, of course, because there is no accountability at CNN, no matter what anybody says or does, uh, because simply it they just seem to think that this is working.
+So this was embarrassing, but nothing will happen, of course, because there is no accountability at CNN, no matter what anybody says or does, because simply they just seem to think that this is working.

-But to your point, when you're losing to the Hallmark channel, the Hallmark channel in the ratings, with Donald Trump as president with these crazy news cycles and all these things that everybody in cable news should be doing really, really well, that's a problem.
+But to your point, when you're losing to the Hallmark channel, the Hallmark channel in the ratings, with Donald Trump as president, with these crazy news cycles and all these things that everybody in cable news should be doing really, really well, that's a problem.

-And I'm shocked that the folks at ATT aren't looking at this and saying this has to change from a business perspective.
+And I'm shocked that the folks at AT ⁇ T aren't looking at this and saying, this has to change from a business perspective.

 We saw with the New York Times last week.

-Uh it was very interesting to watch.
+It was very interesting to watch.

 They're finally catching up.